 Taken together, these pieces reflect Jagmin’s passion for graphic design and text, and his attention to the prevalence of personal and collective angst in the present moment of American life.
 And they demonstrate the ways his art practice has evolved since his joint 2016 exhibit with Patricia Sannit at Mesa Contemporary Arts Museum.

-The exhibition also includes three works by Laura Spalding Best, whose "Inferior Mirage" exhibition at Chartreuse was one of 2016's best.
+"Inferior Mirage" exhibition at Chartreuse was one of 2016's best.
 Best creates oil paintings on found objects, including silver trays.
 Often, they reference real or imagined urban landscapes, much like her murals located in Roosevelt Row and on Grand Avenue.

 Day is showing four large-scale mixed-media works, created using acrylic, spray paint, flashe, collage, pencil, paint pens, crayon, and glitter on canvas.
 Flashe is a vinyl-based pigment that creates a matte, opaque appearance.
 Like many of the artists in this show, Day chooses titles that prompt viewer curiosity, such as View all 14 comments and Santa Rosa, aftermath.

 The “Contemporary Forum Artists’ Grants Winners and Arlene and Morton Scult Artist Award Exhibition” runs from Thursday, May 24, to Sunday, November 4, at Phoenix Art Museum.
 The exhibit is free with museum admission, which is $18 for adults.
 The free opening reception takes place from 6 to 7 p.m. on Wednesday, May 23.
 Get details on the museum's website.